Anonymous error message system

 Important is the subsequent anonymisation, where this is still necessary.
 Categorization of errors: When evaluating, it is helpful to distinguish the reported errors and events and to assign them to similar categories.

-Thus, frequencies can be determined and hazards assessed.
-This often also leads to error lists, which can serve as a basis for troubleshooting.
-The employee has only to tick the error already in the list.
-This makes sense especially in production processes.
+This enables frequencies to be determined and sources of danger to be assessed.
+This often results in error lists that can serve as the basis for error collection.
+The employee only has to check the error already in the list.
+This is especially true in production processes Sense.

 Classification into personal or subject-related errors